medusajs/medusa/docs/content/modules/carts-and-checkout/backend/add-payment-provider.md

 ---
-description: 'Learn how to create a payment processor in the Medusa server.
+description: 'Learn how to create a payment processor in the Medusa.
 This guide explains the different methods available in a payment processor.'
 addHowToData: true
 ---